ariadiamond/ariadiamond/README.md

 - 👋 Good morning!
 I’m Aria Diamond.
-- 👀 I’m most interested in front-end development, but I'm open to working with any part of the stack.
+- 👀 I’m most interested in front-end development and design, but I'm open to working with any part of the stack.
-- 🖥 Currently working as a full stack engineer working primarily on web frontend with technologies like React and Sass.
+- 🖥 Currently working as a full stack engineer working primarily on web frontend with technologies like React, Redux and Sass and backend technologies like Ruby on Rails and PostgreSQL.
 - ❗️ A PDF version of my resume is available [here](Resume.pdf), and contains similar information to this README.

-## Work experience
-- 🎧 [ListenFirst Media](listenfirstmedia.com) - Full Stack Software Engineer - March 2022 - Present
+## Full Stack Software Engineer II, 🎧 [ListenFirst Media](https://www.listenfirstmedia.com) - March 2022 - Present
-    - Developed new features according to product standards.
-    - Investigated and fixed bugs in both front-end and back-end.
+- **Tableau Like Report:** built a custom reporting service allowing clients to choose date ranges, brands, and metrics and see tables and graphs, broken down by various date ranges and content types.
+- **Self-Service Features:** created Settings: Brands, and Settings: Brand Sets, 2 features that allowed clients to modify the database in controlled ways (limited to account scope and with caveats to make certain Brands and Brand Sets read only).
+Added indexes to database tables, as well as creating audit tables to display who made which modifications.
+Created openAPI compliant APIs and a frontend by it to allow point and click access for non-technical clients.
-    - **Continuous integration:** restored outdated tests to a working state, and ran automated pull request builds on Jenkins and GitHub Actions.
+- **Continuous integration:** restored outdated tests to a working state, and ran automated Pull Request builds on Jenkins and GitHub Actions.
+Added code coverage comments on Github Pull Requests to note if someone needed to add code coverage.
 - **Batch Upload Tags:** allowed users to upload tags and their associated posts, which were then queryable in the platform.
 - **Code clean up:** Deleted tens of thousands of lines of dead code.
-This decreased the size of code bundles by over a megabyte, improving performance for clients.
+This decreased the size of code bundles by 3+ megabytes, improving performance for clients.
 - **Reactify Legacy Application:** Currently migrating a single page application from Backbone.js and jQuery to React, including unifying state in a single store with pure renders, and improving readability of event handling to increase maintainability for future tweaks.

 ## Projects
 - 🐐 [Nan, an HTTP Server](https://github.com/ariadiamond/Nan-http).
 Includes config files to build